juxhouse/bela-resources/HowTo.md

 There is a question-mark icon on the bottom-left of the screen.
 It opens a pop-up key to BELA's graphical elements.

+## Disabled Buttons and Menu Actions

+Every time you see a disabled button or menu action, you can hover over it to see **WHY** that item is disabled.

 ## Search

 When searching for diagrams or elements, you can type a fragment of their name and type.